cncf/cnf-testbed/docs/openstack_deploy.md

   * vlan2 => eth1

-1. cross-cloud (terraform)
-2. terraform-ansible runs the playbook openstack_infra_create.yml
+1. Terraform creates instances
-3. openstack_infra_create.yml playbook sets up nodes (ntp, GRUB config, etc.)
+2. The playbook openstack_infra_setup.yml is run by terraform-ansible-provisioner once each host is created.
+This playbook sets up nodes (ntp, GRUB config, etc.)
-4. start script then launches ansible-playbook with openstack_chef_create.yaml playbook
+3. The deployment container runs the ansible playbook openstack_chef install.yml against the hosts to deploy the actual openstack services
-  - set up chef and openstack recipes
+    - set up chef and deploy openstack recipes
     - runs chef in local mode to configure a single "control/network" node and "compute" node
-  - runs further ansible to set up vpp, and the openstack newtork-vpp driver
+    - runs further ansible to set up vpp, and the openstack network-vpp driver
     - sets up the etcd instance needed for VPP functionality
     - configures nova-compute for hugepage support
     - sets up a default flavor (id: 1) for hugepages support
     - installs the xenial ubuntu image

 ## Layer 2 Configuration